WorkingEdge/MS3_GMResource/README.md

 * [Javascript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript) is used to provide the support for EmailJS and form validation.

 ### Additional Services
+* [SmartBear Crossbrowser Testing](https://crossbrowsertesting.com/) was used for testing.
 * [EmailJS](https://www.emailjs.com/) provides the contact form -> email functionality.
 * [TinyJPG](https://tinyjpg.com/) was used to comptress image files.
 * [Balsamiq](https://balsamiq.com/) was used to create wireframes.
 * [Randomkeygen](https://randomkeygen.com/) was used to generate the secret key.
+* [Google Slides](https://www.google.com/slides/about/) was used to create the DB schema.

 ### UI-Content Sources
 * [Unsplash](https://unsplash.com/) was used to source images.
 For specific credits, see the Credits section of this doc.